 Here's a Preparing Your Baby (and yourself!) for Schoolies list:

-Discuss, truthfully, the risksWhen I say truthfully, I mean be honest - don't gloss over the potential problems, but don't uneccessarily embellish them either.
+Discuss, truthfully, the risksWhen I say truthfully, I mean be honest: Don't gloss over the potential problems but don't unnecessarily embellish them either.
 When they see things on the news about Schoolies, talk about them.
-One big, long lecture is probably ineffective here, but rather opt for several incidental conversations over the months leading up to the event.
+One big, long lecture is probably ineffective here, so opt for several incidental conversations over the months leading up to the event.

 Help your son or daughter come up with a plan for specific situationsWhat are they going to do if their friend has passed out?
 What are they going to do if they're offered drugs?
 What are they going to do if they've lost one of their group?